![]() |

 Facts

 Terence was credited as playing Celation in episodes 8 and 11 of The Daleks' Master Plan, whereas actor Ian East played Celation uncredited in episode 2.
-The spooky thing is, both these actors passed away on April 3rd, 2016!
+Both actors passed away in 2016, just four weeks apart.

 Brian Wright (Dassuk)